 Fitting a pickup to your acoustic guitar allows you to amplify your playing without perching in front of a microphone.
-Broadly speaking, there are three options when it comes to the best acoustic guitar pickups: the under-saddle piezo (which you’ll find built in to most mid-price electro-acoustics), soundboard transducer and soundhole pickup.
+Broadly speaking, there are three options when it comes to the best acoustic guitar pickups: the under-saddle piezo (which you’ll find built into most mid-price electro-acoustics), bridge plate transducer and soundhole pickup.

 Each type of pickup offers a different tone, so experiment to see which suits your style of playing best.
 We’ve saved you some time by sampling a range of models to suit every type of acoustic guitar player.

 We've included some in-depth buying advice at the end of this guide, so if you'd like to read more about the best acoustic guitar pickups, click the link.
 If you'd rather get to the products, keep scrolling.